Welcome to the February 2022 10k Traffic Challenge!

-We are so glad you’re here and we can’t wait to get this challenge kicked off.
+We are so glad you are here and we can’t wait to get this challenge kicked off.

-There have been some major changes this month, so please read this section to make sure we are all on the same page.
-This will ensure that the 10k Challenge is the best possible experience for you and everyone else involved.
+There have been some major changes this month, so please read this page in its entirety so you can take advantage of the complete challenge.
+This will also ensure that the 10k Challenge is the best possible experience for you and everyone else involved.

 How the 10k Challenge works: